 Amateur poet, anxious parent, apprentice non-dualist, and an aspiring golfer.
 Father of two.
 Born in Kolhapur, Maharashtra.
 Living in Bangalore, Karnataka.
 I help design and build digital products for a living.
 Some of my writings about my craft are published on my other blog.

 breathe. feel. love. is most of what I have scribbled over the last 20 years since I first starting writing poetry.
-I hope you found something you liked here and look forward to hearing from you about your contribution.
+I hope you found something you liked here and look forward to hearing from you about your contribution for COVID-19 relief.

 I would also like to give a shoutout to the creator of the illustrations on this site, Anand Krishnan, for capturing the essence of the poems through his design concept.